Neurodivergent Health

 Therapies

-CBT has many benifits for neurotypical people such as helping with anxiety and depression.
-It has also been suggested that Cognitive Behavioural Therapy for ADHD and autistic people can improve inattention and executive functioning.
-We suggest trying it out as although cognitive behavioural therapy may be effective for some, it is not always suitable for neurodivergent individuals and a more personalised approach to therapy may be more effective.
+CBT has many benefits for neurotypical people, such as helping with anxiety and depression.
+It has also been suggested that cognitive behavioural therapy for ADHD and autism can improve inattention and executive functioning.
+We suggest trying it out, but be aware that although cognitive behavioural therapy may be effective for some, it is not always suitable for neurodivergent individuals, and a more personalised approach to therapy may be more effective.

 NHS Link: Cognitive behavioural therapy (CBT)